WordPress user roles enable you to manage how other people access to your website.

 To effectively manage your website, you need the help of others.
 Once you have assembled your team, your next task would be to assign roles to them.
 Your customers and readers also need roles and capabilities to be able to manage their experience on your site.

 Note that various plugins may create additional roles in your site.
 For example, if you install an SEO plugin, new roles like “SEO Manager” and “SEO Editor” may be added to your site.

-In this article, we discussed the different assignable roles, and how to use them.
+In this article, we discussed the different users roles and permissions, and how to use them.